MeadowDrone/raidbot/README.md

-weather - Use /weather [town name] for the temperature youtube - Use /youtube [search term] or /yt [search term] to fetch a YouTube video vgm - get a random video game music track from youtube news - The latest news from lodestone status - Pings lobby and Excalibur server alias - In-game names for members of this group timers - Weekly and daily reset timers
+weather - Use /weather [town name] for the temperature youtube - Use /youtube [search term] or /yt [search term] to fetch a YouTube video vgm - get a random video game music track from youtube news - The latest FF14 news status - Pings lobby and Excalibur server alias - In-game names for members of this group timers - Weekly and daily reset timers